-A person who became unlawful in New Zealand which means he or she has NO valid visa, the person can apply to Immigration NZ under section 61.
-However, once you are served with a deportation order, you can NOT apply Section 61.
+A person who became unlawful in New Zealand, which means he or she has NO valid visa, can apply to Immigration New Zealand under Section 61.
+However, once you are served with a deportation order, you can NOT apply for this

 Had a client who was UNLAWFUL for more than 5 years.
 We worked together for several weeks then submitted Section 61 application to INZ.
 On Tuesday we got an email from Immigration NZ that it granted him a work visa.
 It means his status is legalised and now he can work and plan for his future with his wife.

 Immigration Trust dealt with many Section 61 cases with a high success rate.

 If your case has a chance, we will contact you for a free consultation (first time only)

 If you are unlawfully in New Zealand (NZ) you are under legal obligation to leave, and the following applies: